apace100/origins-docs/docs/power_types/resource.md

 	"max": 1,
 	"hud_render": {
 		"should_render": false
+	},
+    "min_action": {
+        "type": "origins:heal",
+        "amount": 6
     }
 }
 ```
 This power is a resource which stores a value of either 0 or 1, effectively being able to act as a toggle or boolean which can be changed from entity actions.
+When the resource reaches 0, the entity is healed for 3 hearts.